walter74ucla/GA-Lab-21-refactorblog-async-await/README.md

     const arrayOfDonuts = await Donut.find({});
   }
   catch (error) {
-    next(error) // PASS THE ERROR TO THE ERROR HANDLING FUNCTIONS BUILT INTO EXPRESS }
+    next(error) // PASS THE ERROR TO THE ERROR HANDLING FUNCTIONS BUILT INTO EXPRESS.
+                // Let express handle the error for you.
+  }
 }
 ```